 This Garlic bread (from baguette) is quick and easy to make and tastes so much better than store-bought.
-You only need a few ingredients and it's the perfect side dish for so many recipes including pasta, soups, stews and chili, and salads!
-My absolute favorite way to serve a side of garlic bread is with a lasagna dinner.
+You only need a few ingredients and it's the perfect side dish for so many recipes.
+My absolute favorite way to serve a side of garlic bread is with my Make-ahead Lasagna

 This has been my go-to garlic bread for years and I thought it was about time I shared it.
 Although it's simple to make, it's healthier, incredibly delicious, fresh, and tastes gourmet!
 And it's popular all year round.